priprii/ComboSkills/README.md

 - **Remove Skill**: Removes the selected item from the skills list

 # Combos
+The Combos tab is where you setup combos using the skills added on the Skills tab.
 - **Class**: Select the job class that the combo will be active for
 - **Expiration**: The time in seconds until a combo is considered broken, Eg. If a Dragoon uses True Thrust, the potency bonus when following with Disembowel is only available for 30 seconds, so setting this to 30 will cause a 'True Thrust > Disembowel' combo to reset if the combo keybinding isn't activated again within 30 seconds.
 - **Select Skill**: This is a list of skills added to the Skills list on the Skills tab that you may want to add to a combo